Hi, I’m Vipanan

 mindfulness and present-moment awareness

-trauma-informed ways of working that prioritise safety, pace, and choice
+trauma-informed ways of working that prioritise safety, pace and choice

 Understanding emotional patterns